CiscoDevNet/DNAC-PNP-RMA-App/README.md

-# PNP RMA App
+# DNAC-PNP RMA App

 ## Description
-**PNP RMA App** helps in restoring the configuration from failed/old Cisco devices with newly shipped device.
+**DNAC-PNP RMA App** helps in restoring the configuration from faulty/old Cisco devices with newly shipped device.
+Post RMA the new device would have the exact same configuration as the faulty/old device.

 ### RMA Process
 1. Device connects(ssh) to the faulty/old device